What Is Audience Signal In Google Ads? (Simple Guide + Examples)

 1. First‑Party Data (Your Strongest Signal)

 This is your own data: Customer lists, past purchasers, and website visitors.
-This is the strongest signal because it’s based on real human behavior.
+The audience manager tool in Google Ads allows you to create and manage these audience segments based on website visitor data and customer information.
+This is the strongest signal because it'’s based on real human behavior.

 2. Custom Segments (Your Competitor‑Intent Engine)

-This is a "sneaky" favorite of mine.
-You can build lists of people who have searched for your competitors' names or visited their websites.
+his is a “sneaky” favorite of mine.
+You can build lists of people who have searched for your competitors’ names, people searching for relevant keywords, or visited their websites.
 In traditional Display ads, this is targeting; in Performance Max, it’s a powerful signal.
-It’s a way to siphon off the intent generated by your competitors' ad spend and tell Google, "Find me people who do this."
+It’s a way to siphon off the intent generated by your competitors’ ad spend and tell Google, “Find me people who do this.”

 3. Demographics & Interests (Your Behavioral Layer)

-If you want to go deeper into how to choose high-quality audience signals, I break down the exact criteria in a separate guide (coming soon).
+If you want to go deeper into how to choose high-quality audience signals, I break down the exact criteria in a separate guide: What Are High-Value Signals in Google Ads?

 Why Modern Google Ads Requires Understanding, Not Control